edstennettackee/edstennett/_portfolio/crm-migration.md

 **Products**

 I set up a product library with our entire offering and, working with the leadership team, created a process that required all future deals to contain product line items.
-This helped with consistent pricing, it helped us track discounts that were being added, and it allowed me to set up some pretty powerful reports.
+This helped with consistent pricing, track discounts that were being added, and it allowed me to set up some pretty powerful reports.
 Gone were hefty financial spreadsheets, if we wanted to see our revenue for the financial year broken down by products sold, it was there.
 If we wanted to track ARR dynamically, the data was there.

 A lot of this might seem basic for any SaaS basis, but going from a scrappy start-up to a scale up, it’s easy to focus on bringing in revenue and lose sight of capturing data and reporting.